Teycir/Ghostreceipt/README.md

 - The oracle signing key is kept server-side only (`ORACLE_PRIVATE_KEY`) and never exposed to the client.
 - Oracle signatures use Ed25519 over the canonical oracle commitment (`messageHash`).
 - Receipt verification checks both ZK validity and oracle signature integrity.
-- Oracle trust is centralized today; if the oracle is offline, new receipt generation is degraded.
+- Oracle trust is centralized today; if the oracle is offline, new receipt generation is unavailable.
 - If oracle key compromise is suspected, treat new payloads as untrusted until rotation/recovery procedures complete.

 Operational controls: